- Join the intersex studies mailing list on this page

 The list has no geographic restrictions.
 It is anticipated that the working language will usually be English.

 The list is initially managed by three academic directors of Intersex Human Rights Australia.
 List members share responsibility for encouraging good behaviour.
 Individual list postings are not moderated.
-The managers reserve the right to moderate some individuals or remove list subscribers from their list for disregard for list norms.
+The managers reserve the right to moderate some individuals or remove individuals from their list for breaches of these list norms.

 Please do not re-post the contents of posts by members without their explicit permission, or unless marked as a document for public distribution.
 The list is intended to foster diverse voices and viewpoints.